NomsuBen/alx_capstone_project/README.md

 ## acknowledgement

-Thank you ALX, Coach Cole and Obed for being an amazing and helpful Technical Mentor, every live worth it.
+Thank you ALX, Coach Cole and Obed for being an amazing and helpful Technical Mentor, every live session worth it.